cdibbs/simple-mapper/README.md

 }
 ```

-If a source property exists while a destination doesn't, a warning will be issued by default.
-You can turn this off with:
+If a source property exists while a destination does not, a warning will be issued by default.
+You can turn this off by providing a third parameter:

 ```typescript
 let json = {